Skip to main content

 5. Students in their fourth year must participate in the G4 symposium in the spring.

-6. A student who is judged not to be making satisfactory progress may, with department endorsement, be placed on grace status for up to one year.
+6. A student who is judged not to be making satisfactory progress may, with departmental endorsement, be placed on grace status for up to one year.
+The grace status policy can be found in the Academics and Enrollment section of the Handbook for Students.
 Students on grace status remain eligible for financial aid during this period but cannot hold teaching appointments.
-At the end of the grace period, the student must have rectified the deficiency and be in compliance with all other established criteria in order to be considered to be making satisfactory progress.
-A student is ordinarily allowed only one period of grace.
+At the end of the grace period, the student must have remedied the deficiency and satisfied all other established criteria to be considered in satisfactory standing.
+Ordinarily, only one period of grace is permitted.

-7. As noted above, the calendar of requirements may be interrupted by a single year of department-approved leave.
-In the particular case of a student who wishes to obtain a professional degree, the approved leave period can be extended beyond a single year.
+7. As noted above, the timeline for degree requirements may be interrupted by a single year of department-approved leave.
+In cases where student is pursuing a professional degree, the approved leave period can be extended beyond one.

 Qualifying Examination

-The qualifying examination is an oral examination conducted to assess whether the student has a well-designed research plan for their dissertation and to examine the student’s knowledge in broad areas of organismic and evolutionary biology.
-Students are expected to have taken the qualifying examination before the end of the second year of graduate study (exceptions may be granted by petition to the OEB Graduate Committee) and, at the very latest, to have passed the examination before the end of the third year of graduate study.
+The qualifying examination is an oral examination designed to assess whether the student has a well-designed research plan for the dissertation and to examine the student’s knowledge in broad areas of organismic and evolutionary biology.
+Students are expected to take the qualifying examination by the second year of graduate study, although exceptions may be granted by petition to the DGS.
+In all cases, students must pass the examination before the end of the third year of graduate study.

-The qualifying examination committee consists of the student’s advisor and at least three other individuals.
+The qualifying examination committee consists of the student’s advisor and at least three additional members.
 At least three committee members, including the chair, must be members of the OEB faculty.
-Students should choose their committee chair (any OEB faculty committee member except their advisor) in consultation with their advisor.
-They should invite the chair to serve in that capacity when they invite them to serve on the committee.
-Students must obtain DGS approval of their qualifying examination committee and chair designation prior to submitting a notice of their examination to the senior academic programs administrator.
+In consultation with the advisor, students should select a committee chair from among the OEB faculty members on the committee, excluding the advisor.
+Students should invite the selected faculty member to serve as chair at the time they are invited to join the committee.
+Students must obtain DGS approval for both the qualifying examination committee and the chair designation before submitting notice of the examination to the senior academic programs administrator.

-Students contact their committee to arrange an examination date and time.
+Students are responsible for contacting their committee to arrange an examination date and time.
 Three hours must be allotted for the meeting.
 Students should be aware that many faculty members may not be available when classes are not in session.
-Students are advised to remind faculty of the time and place of the meeting several days before the examination.
+They are also advised to remind faculty of the time and place of the meeting several days before the examination.
+Students must notify the senior academic programs administrator and the assistant director of graduate programs of the qualifying examination location and time at least two weeks before the exam.

 The student is also expected to prepare a written dissertation research proposal for the qualifying examination committee.
 Students should consult with their advisor about the format.
-In the examination, students will present a brief oral presentation on the proposal, designed to last approximately 15 to 20 minutes, not counting questions (recalling that committee members will have read the proposal so that it is neither necessary nor desirable to review everything in it).
+In the examination, the student will present a brief oral presentation on the proposal, designed to last approximately 15 to 20 minutes, not counting questions (recalling that committee members will have read the proposal in advance, so it is neither necessary nor desirable to review everything in it).

-The syllabi and dissertation proposal must be electronically distributed to qualifying examination committee members and the senior academic programs administrator at least two weeks before the examination.
+The syllabi and dissertation proposal must be electronically distributed to the qualifying examination committee members, the senior academic programs administrator, and the assistant director of graduate programs at least two weeks before the examination.
 Failure to do so will result in the postponement of the examination.

-The qualifying examination committee chair will be in charge of the examination.
-At the outset, the student will be asked to leave the room so that the committee can discuss progress to date and ensure course prescriptions have been fulfilled.
-The advisor will then be asked to leave the room for the student to talk with the other committee members.
+The qualifying examination committee chair will preside over the examination.
+At the outset, the student will be asked to leave the room so that the committee can discuss progress to date and ensure that any required course prescriptions have been fulfilled.
+The advisor will then be asked to leave the room so that the student may meet with the other committee members.
 After the advisor’s return, the student will then make their oral presentation, after which committee members will ask questions.
-Usually, committee members take turns, each asking several questions, with several rounds of questioning.
+Typically, committee members take turns, each asking multiple questions, with several rounds of questioning.
 At the end of the examination, students will again be asked to leave the room.

 Dissertation Advisory Committee Meetings